Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

     - [4.1 Signposts](#41-signposts)
     - [4.2 "Director" Entries](#42-director-entries)

-_Note: going to move this to a research document in the main repository.
-Will leave wiki for finalized suggestions after this initial research phase is over._

 As a former EWI AID user, finding the best formats to inject context and exploring the ability to inject items into specific places in the context are an important part of my NAI user experience.
 This page contains information I have learned through testing or the work of others.
+I will try to credit the original discoverer where possible.

 Note that my preferred use case is detailed Lorebook Entries injected relatively close to the context.
 You can shift your use of `Insertion Position` to be similar to your use in EWI.
+I speak in further detail in the sections below.

 Testing will not always be described in significant detail, e.g. always including percentage of success/failure for certain things.
 At this stage, my goal is to test general ways of improving output.